 Sh’mot 25:23 - “You shall also make (ve’a’sita) a table”.

-Above we made reference to anthropomorphism regarding the Mishkan's curtains and their clasps, as well as to the sockets, which share the same root with the word "master".
+We already saw the utilized anthropomorphism regarding the Mishkan's curtains and their clasps, as well as to the sockets, which share the same root with the word "master".
 But this is not the sum total of such usages.
-The very measurement – cubit - which in Hebrew is "amah", means forearm.
+The very measurement – a cubit - which in Hebrew is "amah", means forearm.
 In 26:17 the tenons of the boards were to be interlinked "a woman to her sister" (i.e., "one to another").
 Several times when the Mishkan's side is mentioned (e.g. 26:20) the word used is "tze'la", which is the same one that was used for "rib" in B'resheet 2:21 when YHVH brought forth woman out of man's rib.
 For "far side", in 26:22 for example, the word "yar'ketayim" is used, a plural of "yare'ch" which is the thigh, such as in B'resheet 24:2 and 47:29.
 Thus, in viewing the Mishkan, we saw that its work of construction was compared to the days of creation, while its design may be linked to the Garden of Eden, its articles of a closet, a chair, a table, and a lamp may be likened to a home, and beyond that – the terminology used for the description of its structural components also embodies the human body.

 1 New Studies in Shmot Part 2, Nechama Leibowitz, trans.
 Aryeh Newman.